xerosanyam/compare-learn/content/ds/leetcode/977 Squares of a sorted Array.md

 - 2 pointer problem with some interesting cases (outer loop should work according to answer)
 - 🔄 Two Pointers
 - 🔚 reverse fill the output

-## general

-- if you split the array, its better to write them in order on piece of paper to have more clarity
-- don't think of solving problem inplace until required